JunyuanLiu/Buddy/README.md

 An iOS application in 30 hours for Corporate Law Hackthon #breakinglaw in UniMelb, 2016.
 Sponsored by Law School UniMelb and King & Wood Mallesons.

 ## Overview
 Buddy is a communication app based on Swift (version 2.2) that offers a internal platform for searching a proper lawyer with ideal spatial locaiton and area of expertise.
+This app essentially constitute three functionalities: search engine for location and expertise, message establishment and management, news feeding and profile update.